-Christmas in Paris is magical.
-Store windows are aglow with colorful Noël displays, patisserie shelves virtually groan with seasonal delights, while restaurants create special holiday menus filled with the bounty of the season — fresh oysters from Brittany, foie gras, truffles, chestnuts and champagne.
-In 2023 — again and at last — all of Paris will be joyeuse for Christmas.
+It's Noël in Paris, when store windows are aglow with colorful displays, patisserie shelves virtually groan with seasonal delights, and restaurants create special holiday menus filled with the bounty of the season — fresh oysters from Brittany, foie gras, truffles, chestnuts and champagne.

 Step aboard one of the luxurious dinner boats and immerse yourself in the winter beauty of Paris while you enjoy a memorable holiday dinner, prepared on board by a team of French chefs.
 Sip champagne & enjoy live music as you take in the best views of Paris.
 Choose the Service Premier option for the best seating, the best menu, and the ultimate experience aboard this comfortable, glass-walled boat.